Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/weather-lookup-by-location-input.md

 ---
 title: Weather Lookup By Location Input (by Web_Mage)
-description:
+description: This extension will allow you and your chat to look up weather conditions around the globe.

 published: true
 date: 2022-07-25T15:17:21.987Z
 tags: api, extension, obs
 editor: markdown
 dateCreated: 2022-05-18T02:07:55.239Z
 ---

-# Weather Lookup By Location Input [(by Web_Mage)](https://www.twitch.tv/web_mage)

-## Description

-This extension will allow you and your chat to look up weather conditions around the globe.

 ## Prerequisites